-I am a Faculty of Arts & Science Postdoctoral Fellow at the Women & Gender Studies Institute of the University of Toronto, where I am working on a book about contemporary Russian queer theater and dramatic writing.
+I am a Faculty of Arts & Science Postdoctoral Fellow at the Women & Gender Studies Institute of the University of Toronto, where I am working on a research project about Russian queer theater and dramatic writing.

-My research and teaching interests include twentieth- and twenty-first-century Russian literature and the arts, Russian as a foreign language, gender and sexuality in Eastern and East-Central European cultures, sites and articulations of marginality, Russian drama, performativity in Russian and Soviet culture and politics, publics and citizenship in the digital age, and digital body and posthumanism.
+My current research and teaching interests include twentieth- and twenty-first-century Russian literature and the arts, gender and sexuality in Eastern European and Eurasian cultures, sites and articulations of marginality, Russian, Ukrainian, and Belarusian contemporary drama, performativity in Russian and Soviet culture and politics, publics and citizenship in the digital age, and digital body and posthumanism.